 What was your memory of this trip?

 My memory of this trip to Nepal will be a great one!
 I learned a lot about the Hindu culture & the Nepali Culture I took part in Krishna Teej celebrations.
 My memory will be full of adventure with a tiny side of poor sanitation.

 How was the information you received from ABV prior to traveling?
 (Emails, website, support) was there anything missing or should be included to prepare other volunteers?

-There is some information that does not align between the website & the orientation guide that I had to question.
+There is some information that does not align with the website & the orientation guide that I had to question.
 The support and emails were extremely helpful in preparing me for my trip.
 Get your visa when you get to Kathmandu.
 It is easy.

 Are you willing to speak to other potential ABV volunteers about your volunteer experience?